nserpen/cs8dotnetcore3/README.md

 - All of the code examples are 100% compatible with either .NET Core 3.1.
 - Adding .sln files for each chapter
 - Will add single .sln file for all chapters and projects
+- Contains many projects to be used as a reference for a concept